 For years I believed that if I could simply identify the right planning and decision-making process, we would then make good decisions at the church I pastor.
 That, it turned out, was both naïve and misguided.
 Over a 20-year period, however, the dramatic difference between our standard process and emotionally healthy planning and decision making became crystal clear.

-The first is the foundation from which all the others follow—defining success as radically doing God’s will.
+The first emotionally healthy principle is the foundation from which all the others follow.

 We Define Success as Radically Doing God’s Will